• Read Time 6 min

 My strongest recommendation to align Customer Success and Product is to formalize how they interact with one another.
 It can feel overly formal and stiff at first but establishing clear communication avenues and processes is where it all starts.

-[Stay tuned for part two of this series, which will release on September 25 and cover the how-tos of building a strong feedback culture to realize Customer Success and Product alignment.]
+Check out part two of this series which covers how to build a strong feedback culture to realize Customer Success and Product alignment.

 Customer Success Around the Web